Sotio: Investments

 At the end of 2020, PPF sold its stake in NBE-Therapeutics, a company developing innovative ADC products for the treatment of solid tumours, to the leading global pharmaceutical company Boehringer Ingelheim.
 This deal, the largest of its kind to be witnessed in Europe in ten years, showed the value of the ADCs that SOTIO maintains in its portfolio and that it continues to develop.
-These products could reach their first patients in 2022 in the first phase of clinical trials.

 SOTIO is also managing PPF's investments in biotechnology companies Autolus Therapeutics and Cellestia Biotech.